lazurens2/Portfolio/README.md

 I leverage Big Data to drive business strategy, revamp customer experience and revolutionize existing operational processes.

-In contrast, I have learned alot from the community, and I present some of what I have got in my public repohere.
-My intention is to keep this alive by feeding more examples and case studies from time time but no clear plans or frequencies.
+In contrast, I have learned alot from the community, and I present some of what I have got in my public repository here on github.
+My intention is to keep this alive by feeding occasionally more examples and case studies from time time but no strict plans or frequencies.

 To sum up, I am absolutely and utterly passionate about Data Science and I am looking forward to sharing my passion and knowledge with you!